 Starting in 2016, project applicants conducting dredge, fill, excavation or grading in waters of the state will be required to upload project information into EcoAtlas.
 Starting in 2017, some project applicants will be required to perform project assessments using CRAM on their project sites.
 Some of these projects may need pre-project CRAM assessment on their Project site performed during the summer of 2016.
 See EcoAtlas and CRAM.

-- Instructions for Completing Application for CWA 401 Water Quality Certification and Waste Discharge Requirements for Dredge and Fill Projects (revised posting 12/10/14)
+- Application for Water Quality Certification and/or Waste Discharge Requirements

 - Dredge and Fill Fee Calculator